 - the treatment must be performed by an occupational therapist; - the occupational therapist or the specialised occupational therapist, such as an occupational therapist for hand issues or a paediatric occupational therapist, must be included in the Quality Register for Paramedics (quality registered status); - the objective of the occupational therapy is to promote and restore the insured person's ability to care for themselves and to do things independently; - all primary occupational therapy treatments count towards the specified maximum number of treatment hours.
-This also applies to outpatient treatments that were provided in a hospital or institution; - the treatment for Parkinson's disease and Parkinsonisms only qualifies for reimbursement if your occupational therapist is affiliated with ParkinsonNet; - is a splint to be made for you and are you to be measured for that purpose?
-If so, your occupational therapist must have a Dutch Hand Therapist Certificate (CHT-NL) issued by the de Netherlands Association for Hand Therapy (NVHT) and must be referred to as such on the NVHT website, or the occupational therapist must be registered as a hand occupational therapist in the Quality Register for Paramedics (quality registered status).
+This also applies to sessions by telephone (or video phone) and to outpatient treatments that were provided in a hospital or institution; - the treatment for Parkinson's disease and Parkinsonisms only qualifies for reimbursement if your occupational therapist is affiliated with ParkinsonNet; - is a splint to be made for you and are you to be measured for that purpose?
+If so, your occupational therapist must have a Dutch Hand Therapist Certificate (CHT-NL) issued by the de Netherlands Association for Hand Therapy (NVHT) and must be registered as hand occupational therapist in the Quality Register for Paramedics (quality-registered status).

-The occupational therapist (also known as hand therapist) is not permitted to charge you separately for the costs of making and measuring you for the splint.
+The occupational therapist (also known as hand therapist) is not permitted to charge you separately for the costs of measuring you for and making a hand/wrist splint.
 These costs are reimbursed via specific treatments that include the costs for work associated with splints.
-In the event that you wish to engage a care provider with whom we have not concluded a contract, please see Article 1.5 of these policy conditions.
+Are you using the services of a care contractor with whom we have not concluded a contract?
+Please see Article 1.5 of these policy conditions.